A Hybrid PAC Reinforcement Learning Algorithm: Introduction

 Model-free \ac{rl} is a powerful approach for learning complex tasks.
 For many real-world learning problems, however, the approach is taxing in terms of the size of the necessary body of data---what is more formally referred to as its \emph{sample complexity}.
 The reason is that model-free \ac{rl} ignores rich information from state transitions and only relies on the observed rewards for learning the optimal policy \cite{pong2018}.
 A popular model-free \ac{pac} \ac{rl} \ac{mdp} algorithm is known as \emph{Delayed Q-learning} \cite{strehl2006}.
 The known upper-bound on the sample complexity of Delayed Q-learning suggests that it outperforms model-based alternatives only when the state-space size of the \ac{mdp} is relatively large \cite{strehl2009}.

 Model-based \ac{rl}, on the other hand, utilizes all information from state transitions to learn a model, and then uses that model to compute an optimal policy.
 The sample complexity of model-based \ac{rl} algorithms are typically lower than that of model-free ones \cite{nagabandi2018}; the trade-off comes in the form of computational effort and possible bias \cite{pong2018}.

-A popular model-based \ac{pac} \ac{rl} \ac{mdp} algorithms is R-max \cite{brafman2002}.
+A popular model-based \ac{pac} \ac{rl} \ac{mdp} algorithms is \emph{R-max} \cite{brafman2002}.
 The derived upper-bound for the sample complexity of the R-max algorithm \cite{kakade2003} suggests that this model-based algorithm shines from the viewpoint of sample efficiency when the size of the state/action space is relatively small.
 This efficiency assessment can typically be generalized to most model-based algorithms.

 Overall, R-max and Delayed Q-learning are incomparable in terms of their bound on the sample complexity.
 For instance, \emph{for the same sample size}, R-max is bound to return a policy of higher accuracy compared to Delayed Q-learning, while the latter will converge much faster on problems with large state spaces.